DataHighway-DHX/documentation/docs/whitepaper.md

         * Note: This also helps to limit tx downlink events (from timing loop) to avoid spamming the End Device's Transceiver such that it denies downlink tx requests
         * Note:
           * **Network Compliance Service**
             * Each Application accessing API's to access data from End Devices need to limit the usage of specific End Devices, and the amount of join requests from each End Device.
 Transmit an accumulated unconfirmed count every 60 mins.
 Reset the count every 24 hours by sending a downlink and receiving a confirmed uplink.
-See <a href="https://www.rs-online.com/designspark/lorawan-enable-a-sensor" target="_blank" class="pretty-link-colored">https://www.rs-online.com/designspark/lorawan-enable-a-sensor</a>
+See LoRaWAN Enable Sensor <a href="#reference-eaff82" class="pretty-link-colored">[eaff82]</a>.
     * Note:
       * The above limits to apply to Gateways and End Devices such as LoRaWAN Wireless Transceivers (i.e. RN2483)
       * Gateways must comply with these limitations, however a Gateway reply is not guaranteed